Gretten/weather-sandbox/README.md

-# project-weather
+# The beautiful weather app powered by Vue.JS
 ```
-This little application can display the current weather for any city on the Earth.
+This little application can display the current weather for any city on the earth.

 Actually, the meaning of the project is to demonstrate my skills.
 ```